tkinsoon/microservices-enablement/labs/lab0/README.md

 ```
 gcloud compute ssh ubuntu@jumpbox
 ```
-Once the command completes and **you are now connected to the jumpbox**, continue with the following installation steps.
+**Note:** You NEED to provide some passphrase for the first time you SSH to your jumpbox Once the command completes and **you are now connected to the jumpbox**, continue with the following installation steps.

 ### Initialize the jumpbox for GCP